oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

   - Store the tokens
 - Wait until the opportune moment to abuse the latest version of the stolen tokens

 The crucial difference in this scenario is that the attacker always has access to the latest tokens used by the application.
-This slight variation in the payload already suffices to counter typical defenses against token theft, such as short lifetimes or refresh token rotation.
+This slight variation in the attack scenario already suffices to counter typical defenses against token theft, such as short lifetimes or refresh token rotation.

 For access tokens, the attacker now obtains the latest access token for as long as the user's browser is online.
 Refresh token rotation is not sufficient to prevent abuse of a refresh token.
 An attacker can easily wait until the user closes the application or their browser goes offline before using the latest refresh token, thereby ensuring that the latest refresh token is not reused.

-### Acquisition and Extraction of New Tokens {#payload-new-flow}
+### Acquisition and Extraction of New Tokens {#scenario-new-flow}

 In this advanced attack scenario, the attacker completely disregards any tokens that the application has already obtained.
 Instead, the attacker takes advantage of the ability to run malicious code that is associated with the application's origin.
 With that ability, the attacker can inject a hidden iframe and launch a silent Authorization Code flow.
 This silent flow will reuse the user's existing session with the authorization server and result in the issuing of a new, independent set of tokens.
 This scenario consists of the following steps: